thelfer/mfem-mgis/docs/paper/joss/paper.md

 ## State of the field

-Many open-source thermomechanical solvers allow to handle complex mechanical behaviours. `code_aster`, `MoFEM`, `CalculiX` are examples of state of the art solvers which have an interface with `MFront`.
+Many open-source thermomechanical solvers allow handling complex mechanical behaviours. `code_aster`, `MoFEM`, `CalculiX` are examples of state of the art solvers which have an interface with `MFront`.